What fees are involved with moving and leasing?

 Mistake #3: Not considering all the moving costs

 If all our financial tips above weren’t enough, let us remind you again: moving is expensive, and you need to plan for those costs.
 In addition to finding a place to live, you also have to figure out logistics, plan the dates of move, and schedule movers.
-There’s a lot of money and fees that go into uprooting your life and most people realise this too late.
+There’s a lot of money and fees that go into uprooting your life and most people realize this too late.
 Get ahead, start saving as early as you can, and plan your finances months ahead of your first month’s rent.

 Mistake #4: Not being open

 Lots of people who move to major cities don’t take the time to really explore the town.
 They immediately avoid tourist traps, instead of seeing them as opportunities to experience something new and exciting.
 To become a true urban local, you have to get lost on your commute at least once, see the sights before you get sick of them, and only then can you become a regular at the same grocery store and coffee shop.
 Get started with our beginner’s guide to New York, LA, Chicago, San Francisco, and Washington, DC.

 Relocating has never been easier.
 With Common, you can move to all major U.S. cities into a fully furnished, beautiful home without paying a ridiculous broker fee and other unnecessary relocation costs.
 Live at Common and avoid all possible mistakes.
 Experience coliving in New York, LA, San Francisco, Chicago, Washington, DC, and expect convenience, comfort, and community in your home.